LeoCal/hassio-addons/pilight/readme.md

-# Pilight on Hassio for RPI4
+# Pilight addon for Home Assistant OS on Raspberry PI 4

-Pilight add-on for Hassio
+This addon for Home Assistant OS adds Pilight support to the host.

+Pilight is an Open Source and Free domotica solution that runs on various small form factor computers with support for more than 60 different devices.
+For more information, check the official [Pilight website](https://pilight.org).